 Whether children return before the Summer break or in the Autumn term, it is really crucial that (as much as is possible) the provision they return to is centred on their wellbeing .
 There will huge uncertainty for children and staff, but it is imperative that we avoid a ‘catch up’ culture and ensure that what we provide is developmentally appropriate.

 So, here is a reminder of what Mine said…

-Mine is the author of ‘Early Childhood Theories and Contemporary Issues’.
-Her latest book, ‘Early Childhood and Neuroscience: Theory, Research and Implications for Practice’ will be published in March 2017.
+Mine is the author of ‘Early Childhood Theories and Contemporary Issues’ and ‘Early Childhood and Neuroscience: Theory, Research and Implications for Practice’ w.
 She is currently undertaking a PhD in early childhood education and neuroscience to further her work in the complex and challenging subject of infant brain development and to further explore its application in early childhood research, policy and practice.
-Mine is a member of the National Early Years Trainers and Consultants (NEYTCO) and a lecturer, trainer and author in early childhood education and care.
+Mine is a lecturer, trainer and author in early childhood education and care.
 She was previously Acting Head of the Centre for Research, Learning and Development at London Early Years Foundation, UK.

 From Foundation Stage to KS1: taking a brain-based approach to supporting children’s transitions

 It’s a common enough situation – parents and carers wave goodbye to their little one and wish them luck before they leave the school gate.
 It’s their first day in Key Stage 1.
 The adults may well feel anxious as their mind races, full of questions and uncertainty.
 It is also a momentous occasion for you who have the pressure of holding that child’s happiness – and educational attainment – in your hands.